Skip to main content

 Does the QCA adopt a ‘comply or explain’ model?

 Adoption of the QCA Code and making the suggested disclosures should not be approached as a compliance exercise.
-Rather, the correct application of the QCA Code requires a company to apply the ten Principles and to publish certain related disclosures that describe the company’s own position and why they have chosen it.
+Rather, the application of the QCA Code is designed to be flexible.
+It requires a company to apply the ten Principles and to publish certain related disclosures that describe the company’s own position and why they have chosen it.

-Why isn’t there a printed edition of the QCA Code (2023)?
+Why isn’t there a printed edition of the QCA Code?

 We are trying to use less paper as well as track better the Code’s use and distribution.